Cinnamon whipped cream made with mascarpone is fluffy, stable, and easy to pipe, perfect for cupcakes, cakes, and cheesecakes

 - Cupcakes: perfect swirl on top of cupcakes.

-- Layer cakes: use as a light filling between cake layers like in this cinnamon cake.
+- Layer cakes: use as a light filling between cake layers.

 - Cheesecake: a fluffy topping for baked or no-bake cheesecakes.